A Day on the KVR: Myra Canyon to Naramata Bench

 Wine+Tasting+-+Accessible+FAM+Wine+Tour+.jpg

 There’s nothing quite like wine touring along a scenic route on a sunny Okanagan day with your closest friends, catching up and enjoying the spectacular vistas that each winery has to offer.
-Read on for some Staycation inspiration featuring four of Lake Country’s beautiful wineries with great accessibility features.
+Read on for some Staycation and Vacation inspiration featuring beautiful wineries with great accessibility features in Kelowna and Lake Country.

-Accessibility can mean many different things to people with accessible requirements and our aging population.
-When businesses take simple action in designing space, services, products and experiences that are usable by people of any age, size or ability - inclusion and enjoyment by all becomes possible! ☺
+Accessibility can mean many different things to people with accessible requirements.
+When businesses take simple action in designing space, services, products and experiences that are usable by people of any age, size or ability, inclusion and enjoyment by all becomes possible.

 arrowleaf_exterior.jpg

-Start your day enjoying your packed Charcuterie picnic on the patio overlooking Okanagan Lake at Arrowleaf Cellars, or purchase your ingredients here.
-Relax, unwind and sip on any one of their fabulous white wines, the perfect pairing for conversations on a sunny afternoon.
+Start your day enjoying your packed charcuterie picnic on the patio overlooking Okanagan Lake at Arrowleaf Cellars, or purchase your ingredients and bring them.
+Relax, unwind, and sip on any one of their fabulous wines, the perfect pairing for conversations on a sunny afternoon.

 Accessible Features: